Regulatory Dose Limits

 |Annual Radiation Dose Limits

-|Radiation Worker - 5,000 mrem
+|Radiation Worker – 50 mSv

 ||(NRC, "occupationally" exposed)

-|General Public - 100 mrem
+|General Public – 1 mSv

 ||(NRC, member of the public)

-|General Public - 25 mrem
+|General Public – 0.25 mSv

-|General Public - 10 mrem
+|General Public – 0.10 mSv

 ||(EPA, air pathway)

-|General Public - 4 mrem
+|General Public – 0.04 mSv

 ||(EPA, drinking water pathway)

-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.